-- limit our ability to use our cash flow or obtain additional financing (on satisfactory terms or at all) to fund working capital, capital expenditures, product development efforts, acquisitions, investments and strategic alliances, and for other general corporate requirements; - require us to use a substantial portion of our cash flow from operations to make debt service payments; - increase our vulnerability to economic downturns, rising interest rates and adverse competitive and industry conditions and place us at a competitive disadvantage compared to those of our competitors that are less leveraged; - limit our flexibility in planning for, or reacting to, changes in our business and our industry and limit our ability to pursue other business opportunities, borrow more money for operations or capital in the future, and implement our business strategies; - result in dilution to our existing stockholders in the event exchanges of our Convertible Debt are settled in common stock; and - restrict our ability to grant additional liens on our assets, which may make it more difficult to secure additional financing in the future.
+- limit our ability to use our cash flow or obtain additional financing (on satisfactory terms or at all) to fund working capital, capital expenditures, product development efforts, acquisitions, investments and strategic alliances, and for other general corporate requirements; - require us to use a substantial portion of our cash flow from operations to make debt service payments; - increase our vulnerability to economic downturns, rising interest rates and adverse competitive and industry conditions and place us at a competitive disadvantage compared to those of our competitors that are less leveraged; - limit our flexibility in planning for, or reacting to, changes in our business and our industry and limit our ability to pursue other business opportunities, borrow more money for operations or capital in the future, and implement our business strategies; - · result in dilution to our existing stockholders in the event exchanges of our Convertible Debt are settled in common stock; and - · restrict our ability to grant additional liens on our assets, which may make it more difficult to secure additional financing in the future.

 Servicing our debt requires a significant amount of cash.
 Our debt is subject to floating interest rates set in relation to the prime rate.
 Increases in interest rates have, and may continue, to make our debt service costs increase.
 Additionally, we currently do not generate any cash flow from operations, and if we are unable to pay our debt service costs or repay it when it becomes due, we would be in default under our Loan and Security Agreement and Debt Agreement.
 We may be required to raise additional working capital through future financings or sales of assets to enable us to repay our outstanding indebtedness as it becomes due.
 There can be no assurance that we will be able to generate cash or raise additional capital.
 If we are at any time unable to service our indebtedness when payment is due, we may be required to attempt to renegotiate the terms of the instruments relating to the indebtedness, seek to refinance all or a portion of the indebtedness or obtain additional financing.
 There can be no assurance that we would be able to successfully renegotiate such terms, that any such refinancing would be possible or that any additional financing could be obtained on terms that are favorable or acceptable to us, if at all.
 Any debt financing that is available could cause us to incur substantial costs and subject us to covenants that significantly restrict our ability to conduct our business.
 If we seek to complete additional equity financings, the interests of existing stockholders may be diluted.
-If we are unable to make payment on our secured debt instruments when due, the lender under such instrument may foreclose on and sell the assets securing such indebtedness to satisfy our payment obligations, which could prevent us from accessing those assets for our business and conducting our business as planned, which could materially harm our financial condition and results of operations.
+If we are unable to make payment obligations, which could prevent us from accessing those assets for our business and conducting our business as planned, which could materially harm our financial condition and results of operations.